Bradd3rs/full-stack-starter-backend/README.md

 ### 🌟 CORS is Already Set Up!

-The API is already configured to accept requests from your frontend:
+The API is already configured to accept requests from your frontend.
+For a complete frontend implementation that works with this backend, check out our [Next.js Frontend Companion](https://github.com/Bradd3rs/full-stack-starter-backend).

 ```python
 # It's already done in app/main.py!